 My audience needs information.

-You know, i if you for the listeners, for them to understand that, all they have to do is go back to what Loretta Lynch just said.
+For the listeners, for them to understand that, all they have to do is go back to what Loretta Lynch just said.

-I mean, they did not even charge the New York New Jersey bomber with terrorism.
+I mean, they did not even charge the New York, New Jersey bomber with terrorism.

-They there's terrorism's not in the charges at all.
+Terrorism is not in the charges at all.

 That's what she did.